 2. To de-energize the drive completely, switch off and lockout all auxiliary voltages from external sources.

-NOTE - To open the doors of medium voltage compartments and additional cabinets of the drive that are equipped with an electromechanical lock, you need to have the auxiliary voltage switched on.
+NOTE - To open the doors of medium voltage compartments and additional cabinets of the drive that are equipped with an electromechanical lock, the auxiliary voltage must be switched on.

 3. If necessary, connect a grounding set.